sai-hideyasu/MobilEye630-ros-driver/README.md

 for Ros1 (catkin packaging) but it also work with ros2 if you change ropsy related function to rclpy

-It use socket_can bridge (its ros package) for getting CAN Message from Vehicle
+It use socket_can bridge (its ros package) for getting CAN Message from mobileye

 # How to Start